2010: The Kindness Of Strangers

 Monday, October 4, 2010 – Under the gun

 As I spent the last several weeks working to get the Domi sorted I was a little cavalier about getting my own bike going and didn’t allocate much time to my program.
 Normally it takes about 2.5 hours to put the motor in, get the lines reattached, statically timed, etc, etc. I am happy to say this day was no exception.
 I had to get a heat cycle in on the bike so it could cool down and I could re-torque and readjust the valves before packing up and heading to Barber.
 So, a (relatively) brand new motor came back in and fired up on the rolling road without any issue.
-The motor has a new rod and pair of pistons (the old rod was a mere .0005″ out of round on the small end due to the piston just touching the head after the crank break), thank you Jim Schmidt.
-And a new crank, thank you, Ken Canaga (now balanced to 70%, down from 78%).
+The motor has a new rod and pair of pistons (the old rod was a mere .0005″ out of round on the small end due to the piston just touching the head after the crank break), and a new crank, thank you, Ken Canaga (now balanced to 70%, down from 78%).
 Matt from CNW was one of the first to reach out,. and was there to make sure the job was done right.
 And once again Jim Comstock wove his magic in short time to insure it would be ready for Barber.
 It was.
 Thanks fellas.

 Beyond the 500 Domi and Seeley 750, I also had a stock-framed Commando racer to get dialed.
 This bike was given to me by my friend R.J.
 Reynolds, at Daytona, and between my little earthquakes and his ever-changing schedule we postponed its debut (in its current form) until Barber.
 When he passed it off to me the bike was complete but needed some fettling to get it ready for BEARS and other classes legal for fully-faired 750 Twins.